jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 a.doSomething();
 ```

-A complete implementation of the above is availble at [On Demand Wrapped Object Pool Design and Implementation](#on-demand-wrapped-object-pool-implementation).
+A complete implementation of the above is available at [On Demand Wrapped Object Pool Design and Implementation](#on-demand-wrapped-object-pool-implementation).

 # Object Pool Trade-Offs
 There are advantages and disadvantages to Object Pools.